open-horizon/exchange-api/README.md

 ### External Incompatible changes

-- Users, devices, and agbots can now read their own org resource
+- Users, nodes, and agbots can now read their own org resource
+- Renamed devices to nodes
+- Removed properties, counterPartyProperties, microservices, maxAgreements from pattern resource

 ### Internal things done in this version

-- Test dropdb with older compose db
+- Tested dropdb with older compose db
 -

 ## Changes Between v1.27.0 and v1.28.0